 - Crowdsourcing lecture notes.

 Posting Lecture Notes

-By posting lecture notes to eLearn in advance of class, learners can proactively review lecture content and prepare for class.
-Providing lecture notes in advance also removes the individualized accommodation barriers for students with disabilities, as well as faculty.
+By posting lecture/course notes to the online course site in advance of class, learners can proactively review lecture content and prepare for class.
+Providing notes in advance also removes the individualized accommodation barriers for students with disabilities, as well as faculty.

 Lecture notes can include:

 - Notes that include blank spaces where students can complete notes during the class.

 - A series of questions about the lecture that learners can answer in class and/or using weekly resources/readings.

 - A detailed outline of the lecture, with completed notes to be posted after the class.